Sumo Loach Care Guide: The Colorful Territorial Micro Loach

 Classification

 The genus Schistura is one of the largest genera of freshwater fish, containing hundreds of species spread across Asia.
 It’s worth noting that there are actually two species commonly sold as “sumo loach” in the trade.
 The original Schistura balteata is sometimes referred to as ‘Sumo I,’ while a similar-looking species traded as Schistura cf. balteata is called ‘Sumo II.’
-Both share similar care requirements, but S. balteata tends to be the larger of the two, reaching up to 4 inches (10 cm) in total length.
+Both share similar care requirements, but S. Balteata is the larger of the two, reaching up to 4 inches (10 cm) in total length.

 Origin & Natural Habitat